ScottLogic/Technology-Carbon-Standard/pages/impact_categories/operational.md

 The energy consumed by on-premise servers and data centres.
 This includes those dedicated to AI operations and associated cooling systems, and other infrastructure necessary for maintaining AI workloads.

+Servers and data centres consume vast amounts of water, primarily to cool their processor chips and to avoid overheating (onsite water).
+But the true water cost of data centres also includes the water used to generate the electricity that powers them (offsite water).
+To fully evaluate their water impact, both sources must be considered.

 {% include linkedHeading.html heading="Machine Learning training and fine-tuning" level=5 %}

 {% include linkedHeading.html heading="Foundation Models" level=6 %}